 Digital attenuators, on the other hand, generally exhibit none of the problems!

 In addition, digital attenuators are ready made for integration with digital controllers or processors (i.e., computers).

-However, digital attenuators do have a downside-they can be large and expensive.
+Howerever, digital attenuators do have a downside-they are typically large and very expensive.